bhecquet/seleniumRobot-grid/doc/doc.md

 When starting your test, add the following option: `-DnodeTags=<tag1>` (a comma seperated list can be provided) to seleniumRobot
 Only a node which is set with the tag `tag1` will be used

+### Restrict test session on a particular node
+If you need that a node only accept test sessions that are addressed to it through nodeTags option, then add `-restrictToTags true` parameter.
+For example, if options are `-restrictToTags true -nodeTags foo` then, only tests having option `-DnodeTags=foo` will be routed to this node

 ### Running mobile tests ###
 For mobile tests, set the following environment variables: